Full Backup vs. Incremental Backup vs. Differential Backup: Which Is Best?

 1. How Active Are Your Read/Write Activities?

-If your databases and applications are actively being updated with new data at a high rate, known to database specialists as "write activities", full backups could be more efficient.
+Full backups could be more efficient if your databases and applications are actively updated with new data at a high rate, known to database specialists as "write activities."
 If you are primarily using your data assets for reference without updating them, known as "read activities," you may not need full backups on a very consistent basis.

 Per IBM, the update tracking needed to complete incremental or differential backups in large or complex applications can have a minimal impact on run time.